reynardo-tjhin/sudoku-generator/README.md

 # Sudoku Random Generator
-Just putting in some random ideas

-An almost bruteforce approach to create a random sudoku
+Creating a random 9x9 sudoku
+1. Using a bruteforce with exceptions approach
+2. Using Yate's Random Algorithm

+Details are explained in the files.